MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/repos/sprint-227-update.md

 `--filter:blob=none`
 and
 `--filter:tree:0`
-The first option (blobless clone) is best used for regular development while the second option (treeless clone) fits better for those case where you discard of the clone after, for example running a build.
+The first option (blobless clone) is best used for regular development while the second option (treeless clone) fits better for those cases where you discard of the clone after, for example running a build.